Angel Investors: 16 Things Startups Must Know and Prepare Before MeetingStartup Law ResourcesVenture Capital, Financing

 The typical angel investment is $25,000 to $100,000, but this can vary based on the investor and your business.

 Forming a Delaware C corporation isn't as hard a rule as it is with venture capital, but here are 16 reasons why many businesses choose a Delaware C Corporation.
-The C corporation gives you flexibility to add the angel investor and other potential investors into your capital structure.
+The C corporation gives you the flexibility to add the angel investor and other potential investors into your capital structure.

-Starting off in Delaware lets you take advantage of Delaware's favorable laws early on.
+Starting in Delaware lets you take advantage of Delaware's favorable laws early on.
 It also saves you from additional work if you later decide to do an IPO or take on bigger investors who do prefer to invest in Delaware corporations.

 Most investments by angel investors are private offerings that are exempt from SEC registration requirements.
 However, you need to be familiar with securities laws and make sure that you are actually exempt.
 Generally, an angel investor is an accredited investor and exempt if they have a net worth of at least $1 million and make at least $200,000 per year as an individual or $300,000 per year as a married couple.